christina-de-martinez/babel-plugin-glowup-vibes/README.md

 ## What does it do?

-It transpiles gen z slang into valid JavaScript.
+It transpiles internet slang into valid JavaScript.

 This was a fun project to increase my AST rizz.
 I'm a Babel simp now 👉👈